Tagged barcodes for the topological analysis of gradient-like vector fields: Preliminaries

 \begin{definition} A vector field $v \in \X(M)$ is called a \textbf{gradient-like Morse-Smale vector field} if it satisfies the following conditions: \begin{enumerate}[$(i)$] \item The set of chain-recurrent points consists of finitely many fixed points, all of which are hyperbolic. \item The stable and unstable manifolds of fixed points intersect transversally. \end{enumerate} We denote by $\X_{gMS}(M)$ the set of gradient-like Morse-Smale vector fields on $M$. \end{definition}

 \begin{remark} Note that a gradient-like Morse-Smale vector field is not necessarily the gradient of a function.
 Some authors say that a vector field $v$ is gradient-like with respect to a function $f$ if $\Sing(v)=\Crit(f)$ and $Df(p)[v(p)]<0$ for all $p\in M\setminus \Sing(v)$.
+Note that such a function $f$ is not unique.
 With respect to any Riemannian metric on $M$ this is equivalent to $\langle v(p),-\nabla f(p) \rangle >0$, i.e. the vector fields $v$ and $-\nabla f$ point in the same half-space.
 Such a function indeed exists for every gradient-like Morse-Smale vector field (see \cite{Smale_GradientDS_61}), but $v$ is not guaranteed to coincide with the gradient of any such $f$. \end{remark}

 Two vector fields $v,w \in \X(M)$ are \textbf{topologically equivalent} if there exists a homeomorphism $h\colon M\to M$ that maps the orbits of $v$ to the orbits of $w$, preserving their orientations.
 The homeomorphism $h$ is called a \textbf{topological equivalence} between $v$ and $w$.
 A vector field $v \in \X(M)$ is \textbf{structurally stable}, if for every $\eps>0$ there exists a neighbourhood $\Nn$ of $v$ in $\X^1(M)$ such that for all $w \in \Nn$ there exists a topological equivalence $\varphi\colon M \to M$ between $v$ and $w$ such that $d_M(p,\varphi(p)) \le \eps$ for all $p \in M$.